 Not advisable as the airlines feel that there is a possibility that they will be swallowed and may choke the animal, however a familiar item of clothing or blanket is ok.
 Collars must also be removed before your pet is put in the travel kennel.

-Copyright © 2003 Pet Exports Ltd. All rights reserved.
+Copyright © 2009 - 2018 Pet Exports UK Ltd. All rights reserved.